DIVE GEAR REQUIREMENTS, RECOMMENDATIONS & FAQs

-Dive Gear Requirements and Recommendations
+Dive Gear Requirements & Recommendations

 You must bring your own wetsuit, dive mask, fins, and booties.
 It is very important that you bring these items or you will not be able to dive!
 There are no reliable places in Placencia, Belize to buy or rent these items; therefore, it’s important you have them prior to your trip departure.